Much of what follows is a literal transcription of a recent conversation with my four year old granddaughter.

-She wanted to mess with the toad, but Poppy told her that was a bad idea, because to the tiny toad she seemed like a monster a hundred times bigger than the great fir tree just yonder seemed to us.
-The poor little toad was so scared of us, that if she just touched him with a blade of grass, he might be scared to death.
+She wanted to mess with the toad, but Poppy told her that was a bad idea, because to the tiny toad she seemed like a monster a hundred times bigger than the great fir tree just yonder seemed to her.
+The poor little toad was so scared of her, that if she just touched him with a blade of grass, he might be scared to death.

 She left the toad in peace, even though that was very hard for her to do.
 Her little brother left him in peace, too.

 Then, she found another tiny toad, hiding in just the same way as the first.
 She looked at it, but left it alone, even though she really wanted to pick it up and pet it.
 Her little brother left that toad alone, too.

 Then, she found a dead toad out on the grass.
 It was not hiding in the sand.
 It was quite dried up.
 She and her brother squatted to look at it.
 So did Poppy.
 They poked it with a twig, because Poppy said that the toad could not feel bad about anything anymore.